vmware/differential-datalog/doc/tutorial/tutorial.md

 Next we declare the two input relations that store known IP hosts and subnets respectively, followed by the derived `HostInSubnet` relation.  `HostInSubnet` is computed by filtering all host-subnet pairs where host address matches subnet prefix and mask.
 This is captured by the rule in the end of the program.
-The first two clauses use already familiar syntax two *bind* `host_id`, `host_ip`, `subnet_id`, `subnet_prefix`, `subnet_mask` variables to records from `Host` and `Subnet` relations.
+The first two lines use already familiar syntax to *bind* `host_id`, `host_ip`, `subnet_id`, `subnet_prefix`, `subnet_mask` variables to records from `Host` and `Subnet` relations.

-The first two clauses iterate over all host-subnet pairs.
+The first two lines of the rule iterate over all host-subnet pairs.
 We would like to narrow this set down to only those pairs where the host's IP address belongs to the subnet.
-This is captured by the expression in the third clause of the rule: `(host_ip & subnet_mask) == subnet_prefix`, where `&` is the bitwise "and" operaror, and `==` is the equality operator.
-In DDlog, a clause that is a Boolean expression is a *filter* clause that eliminates all tuples that do not satisfy the condition.
+This is captured by the expression in the third line: `(host_ip & subnet_mask) == subnet_prefix`, where `&` is the bitwise "and" operaror, and `==` is the equality operator.
+This expression acts as a *filter* that eliminates all tuples that do not satisfy the condition.

 Note that this rule does not use the `name` field of the `Host` relation.
-We do not want to pollute the name space with an unused variable and instead use the *wildcard* symbol (`_`) in the first clause of the rule to indicate that the value of the field is immaterial:
+We do not want to pollute the name space with an unused variable and instead use the *"don't care"* symbol (`_`) to indicate that the value of the field is immaterial:

 ```
 Host(host_id, _, host_ip)
 ```

-DDlog supports an alternative syntax for atoms, identifying relation arguments by name instead of by
+DDlog supports an alternative syntax for facts, identifying relation arguments by name instead of by
 position:

 ```